-Oscar Wilde’s said a cynic was someone who “knows the price of everything and the value of nothing”; could this be a comment on those running today’s NHS ?
+Oscar Wilde said a cynic was someone who “knows the price of everything and the value of nothing”; this could about today’s NHS

 Wilde was an expert at describing people’s foibles, and his statement describes exactly how the NHS wastes time and money on constant new initiatives and plans, without asking patients what they need.
 And the way that so many people were horrified when Ryanair suddenly had to cancel their flight showed that you get what you pay for – and if things go wrong, and there isn’t the money there because it’s too cheap to offer a good service, customers suffer.

 Very much like BA, Ryanair, Monarch etc. whose clients searched eagerly for the lowest possible price, without thinking how it might end if costs had been cut too far.
 Reminds me of NHS cost-cutting on cancer diagnosis – with the inevitable result that if a symptom is malignant, it costs a fortune to treat when a diagnosis is delayed ‘to save costs’.

 When something is offered at a cheap price, back-up and quality control goes out the window.
 So when the inevitable happened, leaving passengers stranded when an under-invested system broke, anyone can see a parallel with the the NHS.